rohit507/UMD-CMSC498a-Intro-to-ESD/src/GPIO/layout.md

 `FIOCLR` has a similar write operation, but no read operation at all instead
 @todo("Figure out if it returns 0s,gibberish, or a hard fault")

-@inlinecomment(Rohit,Should we insert assembly here?
-Showing the different numbers of instructions? is it relevant since ARM isn't a one cycle per instruction architecture?)
+@inlinecomment(Rohit,"Should we insert assembly here?
+Showing the different numbers of instructions? is it relevant since ARM isn't a one cycle per instruction architecture?")
 @>
 These seem redundant until you start looking at what happens when you write code that uses them.